Terror management theory

-Terror management theory (TMT) is a social and evolutionary psychology theory which proposes a basic psychological conflict stemming from two competing facts of human existence: the possession of a self-preservation instinct, and the realization that death is inevitable and to some extent unpredictable.
+Terror management theory (TMT) is a theory in social and evolutionary psychology which proposes a basic psychological conflict stemming from two competing facts of human existence: the instinct for self-preservation, and the realization that death is inevitable and to some extent unpredictable.
 This conflict produces terror, which is often managed through escapism and cultural beliefs that counter biological reality with more significant and enduring forms of meaning and value—basically countering the personal insignificance represented by death with the significance provided by symbolic culture.

 The most obvious examples of cultural values that assuage death anxiety are those that purport to offer literal immortality (e.g. belief in the afterlife through religion).
 However, TMT also argues that other cultural values – including those that are seemingly unrelated to death – offer symbolic immortality.
 For example, values of national identity, posterity, cultural perspectives on sex, and human superiority over animals have been linked to calming death concerns.
 In many cases these values are thought to offer symbolic immortality, by either a) providing the sense that one is part of something greater that will ultimately outlive the individual (e.g. country, lineage, species), or b) making one's symbolic identity superior to biological nature (i.e. one is a personality, which makes one more than a mere collection of cells).

 Because cultural values influence what is meaningful, they are foundational for self-esteem.
 TMT describes self-esteem as being the personal, subjective measure of how well an individual is living up to their cultural values.

 Terror management theory was developed by Jeff Greenberg, Sheldon Solomon, and Tom Pyszczynski and is codified in their book The Worm at the Core: On the Role of Death in Life (2015).
 However, the idea of TMT originated from anthropologist Ernest Becker's 1973 Pulitzer Prize-winning work of nonfiction The Denial of Death.
 Becker argues most human action is taken to ignore or avoid the inevitability of death.
 The terror of absolute annihilation creates such a profound – albeit subconscious – anxiety in people that they spend their lives attempting to make sense of it.
 On large scales, societies build symbols: Laws, religious meanings, cultures, and belief systems to explain the significance of life, define what makes certain characteristics, skills, and talents extraordinary, reward others whom they find to exemplify certain attributes, and punish or kill others who do not adhere to their cultural worldview.
 Adherence to these created "symbols" aids in relieving stresses associated with the reality of mortality.
 On an individual level, self-esteem provides a buffer against death-related anxiety.